-Pharmacy Workflow Automation: Optimizing The Pharmacy Operations For Best-Ever Profit
+Pharmacy Workflow Automation Solutions: Optimizing The Pharmacy Operations For Best-Ever Profit

-So directly from the heads of automation experts, we continue (or should I say automate) our today’s journey into pharmacy workflow automation.
+So directly from the heads of automation experts, we continue (or should we say automate) our today’s journey into pharmacy workflow automation.

 What is pharmacy workflow automation?